kaushalparikh/nuttx/configs/README.txt

 		CONFIG_DEBUG - enables built-in debug options
 		CONFIG_DEBUG_VERBOSE - enables verbose debug output
+		CCONFIG_DEBUG_ENABLE - Support an interface to enable or disable debug output.
 		CONFIG_DEBUG_SYMBOLS - build without optimization and with debug symbols (needed for use with a debugger).
 		CONFIG_DEBUG_SCHED - enable OS debug output (disabled by